xiezhq/ISEScan/README.md

 1. Download the latest ISEScan from https://github.com/xiezhq/ISEScan/releases.
 The downloaded package is automatically saved as v1.5.4.3.zip (Source code (zip)) or v1.5.4.3.tar.gz (Source code (zip)).

 2. Uncompress the .zip (or .tar.gz) file.
    * Use unzip command to uncompress the zip file:
    `unzip v1.5.4.3.zip`
- * use tar -zxvf to uncompress the tar.gz file:
+   * Use tar -zxvf to uncompress the tar.gz file:
    `tar -zvxf v1.5.4.3.tar.gz`

 ## Pre-required packages and libraries